leoleiden/devops_todolist_kubernetes_task_3_write_a_manifest/src/INSTRUCTION.md

     path('health/readiness/', views.readiness_check, name='readiness_check'),
 ]

-Create Dockerfile:
+Create src/entrypoint.sh:
-Create a file named Dockerfile in the root directory of your project with the following content:
+Create a file named entrypoint.sh in the src folder of your project with the following content:

+#!/bin/sh

+echo "Applying database migrations..." python manage.py migrate --noinput

+echo "Starting Gunicorn server..." exec gunicorn --bind 0.0.0.0:8000 todolist.wsgi:application

+Update Dockerfile:
+Update the Dockerfile in the src folder of your project with the following content:

 # Dockerfile
 FROM python:3.10-slim-buster